Corm: Cormels

 Those growing from the bottom of the corm are normal fibrous roots formed as the shoots grow, and are produced from the basal area at the bottom of the corm.
 The second type are thicker layered roots called contractile roots that form as the new corms are growing.
 They pull the corm deeper into the soil.
 In some species contractile roots are produced in response to fluctuating soil temperatures and light levels.
 In such species, once the corm is deep enough within the soil where the temperature is more uniform and there is no light, the contractile roots no longer grow and the corm is no longer pulled deeper into the soil.
 In some other species, contractile roots seem to be a defence against digging animals and can bury the corm surprisingly deeply over the years.
-Wurmbea marginata is one example of a small plant that can be challenging to dig unharmed out of a hard, clayey hillside.
+Wurmbea marginata is one example of a small plant that can be challenging to dig unharmed out of a hard, clayey, hillside.

-Corms plants
+Cormous plants

 Cultivated plants that form corms include: